PascalHonegger/ChaosConnect/README.md

 ## Symmetric JWT

-We couldn't easily use the `micronaut-security` package because the feature is still WIP for gRPC (see [`micronaut-grpc` issue #164](https://github.com/micronaut-projects/micronaut-grpc/issues/164)).
+We couldn't easily use the `micronaut-security` package because the feature is still WIP for gRPC (see [`micronaut-grpc` issue #164](https://github.com/micronaut-projects/micronaut-grpc/issues/164) for details).
 The official token-based authentication works by using Google as a token provider, but we didn't want to have a vendor lock-in.

 In the end, we decided to use simple symmetric tokens because of the project scope.